MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_status.md

  - WHEA_ERROR_STATUS
 ---

-# _WHEA_ERROR_STATUS structure

 ## -description

-The WHEA_ERROR_STATUS union describes generic error codes that are abstracted from the data contained in implementation-specific error registers.
+The **WHEA_ERROR_STATUS** union describes generic error codes that are abstracted from the data contained in implementation-specific error registers.

 ## -struct-fields

 ### -field ErrorStatus

-A ULONGLONG representation of the contents of the WHEA_ERROR_STATUS union.
+A ULONGLONG representation of the contents of the **WHEA_ERROR_STATUS** union.

 ### -field DUMMYSTRUCTNAME

+Defines the **DUMMYSTRUCTNAME** structure.

 ### -field DUMMYSTRUCTNAME.Reserved1